ntno/mkdocs-terminal/documentation/docs/configuration/plugins/git-revision.md

 ## Adding Repository Hosts
-If your repository is not stored on GitHub or Bitbucket and you would like to use this feature please [submit a feature request]{target="_blank"} on GitHub.
+If your repository is not stored on GitHub or Bitbucket and you would like to use this feature please [submit a feature request] on GitHub.

 You can further customize what revision information is included on the page by implementing your own `revision` template block.
 See [Blocks] for more information.